Labor market demands independence

 https://irp.cdn-website.com/dd0852b6/dms3rep/multi/Dame+in+VOV.jpg

-Expectations regarding mobility and independence for VSO students are changing rapidly.
-Sheltered workshops and the Employee Insurance Agency (UWV) are increasingly demanding the degree of independence , with independent travel for further education, work, or internships considered a core requirement.
-This presents new challenges for both schools and students, but also offers opportunities—especially when innovative solutions like Virtual Public Transport are deployed effectively.
+Expectations regarding mobility and independence for VSO pupils are changing rapidly.
+Sheltered workshops and the UWV are setting increasingly higher standards for the degree of independence, with independent travel for further education, work, or internships serving as a core requirement.
+This presents schools and students with new challenges, but also offers opportunities—especially if innovative solutions such as Virtual Public Transport are deployed effectively.

 New requirements from social work and UWV

-Working in a sheltered workshop or entering the regular job market means that by 2025, independent travel to work, an internship, or training will be the new normal.
-This is partly driven by the desire for inclusivity and self-reliance, and partly by practical factors such as staff shortages and the phasing out of specialized student transport.
-Increasingly, UWVs, employers, and counselors are noticing that participation in work or further education begins with the question: "Can you travel independently?"
+In 2025, working at a sheltered workshop or entering the regular labor market means that traveling independently to work, an internship, or education is the new normal.
+This is driven partly by the desire for inclusivity and self-reliance, and partly by practical factors such as staff shortages and the phasing out of specialized student transport.
+Increasingly, the UWV (Dutch Social Security Agency), employers, and supervisors are noticing that participation in work or further education begins with the question: “Can you travel independently?”

 Employers explicitly cite the ability to travel by public transport and handle unexpected situations as a key skill for young workers in pre-vocational secondary education (VSO).
 Selection criteria at sheltered workshops also reflect this requirement.
 This means that schools must systematically address travel skills in their educational approach.